VICLER/StepMot/README.md

-void resetPos();                    // reset the actual position to 0 void step();                        // make one step bool ready();                       // get status if target is reached bool update();                      // this method drives the motor, so it must be in the loop() function.
+void resetPos();                    // reset the actual position to 0 void step();                        // make one step bool ready();                       // get status if target is reached bool update();                      // this method drives the motor, so it must be called as often as possible.
 Returns true if the motor is moving and false otherwise
 ```